Blockchain Technology Laboratory

 Christina

-Christina Ovezik is a Research Engineer in the School of Informatics at the University of Edinburgh.
-She is responsible for designing and implementing software prototypes and simulations that support various aspects of research in blockchain technologies.
+Christina Ovezik is a PhD student in the School of Informatics at the University of Edinburgh.
+Her research focuses on defining decentralisation in the context of blockchain systems and measuring the degree to which existing systems achieve it.
 She holds an MSc in Advanced Technology for Financial Computing from the University of Edinburgh and a BSc in Computer Science from the Aristotle University of Thessaloniki.
-Papers

 Mary Milad